Paradoxdruid/eso-guides/index.md

 - In this standard setup, we rely on most DPS being Arc/NB/Ardent, and/or bringing Cro/Plar lines.
 - Because of this, Penetration and Crit Damage can be capped without some previously excellent support sets.
-- However, Minor Courage is difficult to source, so we put MT in Yolnakriin set.
-- Ultimate generation is also much easier with access to subclassing, so OT and both healers are focusing on spamming out ultimates as often as possible for high buff uptimes.
-We put for Heroism on Banners to ensure these 3 supports always have Minor Heroism.

-Please look at [Other Approaches](#other-approaches) for a few other possible meta setups and discussion.

 ## Support Loadouts